jodion/workshop-sagemaker/README.md

 1. Click on the **Accept Terms & Login** green button.
 1. In the Team Dashboard page, click on the **AWS Console** button.
 1. In the AWS Console Login window, click on the **Open AWS Console** button.
 You will be logged into an AWS account.
-1. Make sure you are in the **Canada (Central)** region by looking at the top right corner of the screen.
-It should say **Central** to the left of Support.
-If not, click on the field next to Support and select Canada (Central).
+1. Make sure you are in the **US East (N. Virginia)** region by looking at the top right corner of the screen.
+It should say **N. Virginia** to the left of Support.
+If not, click on the field next to Support and select US East (N. Virginia).
 1. In the top bar menu, navigate to **Services > Amazon SageMaker** to open the SageMaker console.
 1. In the navigation menu on the left, click **Notebook instances**.
 1. Click on the **Create notebook instance** button.
 1. Fill the following fields:
    * Notebook instance name: type a name for your instance, e.g `workshop-sagemaker`.
-   * Notebook instance type: select **ml.t3.medium**.
+   * Notebook instance type: select **ml.t2.medium**.
 No need for anything bigger :)
    * IAM role: select **Create a new role** from the **Choose an IAM role** dropdown.
 In the dialog window, do the following:
      * Select **Any S3 bucket**.
 Normally, you should select a specific bucket, but it hasn't been created yet.
      * Click on the **Create role** button.